kimmvb/movie-challenge-fw/README.md

 ### Color Reference 🌈
-Thinking about how vibrant colors where trendy back then, our web page was created to embody this generation.
+Thinking about how vibrant colors were trendy back then, our web page was created to embody this generation.

 ![Logo](https://github.com/kimmvb/movie-challenge-fw/assets/137528066/918c9790-b822-45a8-9e27-d64a7b76d82b)